 Generally, a period when people are not that fond of visiting thundering waterfalls, the Seljalandsfoss winter period is not to be scoffed at.
 The spectacular view of the partly frozen waterfall is something to behold.

 This time of the year, you will not have to battle hoards of visitors, but you will likely have to battle the elements.
 The mist from the waterfall will make everything slippery and icy, so you will need to be careful if you want to get close to the fall.
 Some of the ice is so clear that you can barely see it on the ground.
 Here, there is no guide to give you the proper gear, so either bring studs for your shoes or be very cautious when you walk around.

 You won’t have to worry about the lighting in the wintertime, as the waterfall will be lit with floodlights when it gets dark.
 These lights might not be the fanciest on earth, but they make Seljalandsfoss look as pretty as ever.
-Just be careful on the road, as winter driving usually occurs in low light conditions.
+Just be careful on the road, as winter driving in Iceland usually occurs in low light conditions.

 Fall and Spring

 If you are in the market for the most powerful falls that Seljalandsfoss can offer, fall and spring will be the seasons for you.
 Early to mid-spring will be your best bet, since this is the period when all the snow and ice on Eyjafjallajökull starts to melt for real.
 That really gives Seljalandsfoss a proper push in terms of water volume.

 These shoulder months are not as popular with visitors as summer and winter, making your chances of having a private waterfall viewing greater than in other periods of the year.